 I mean, if you still understand what I'm essentially asking here.

-Okay, well, let me let me give let me give you specific.
+Okay, well, let me give you specific.

-First African American president elected.
+First African-American president elected.

 Does that happen?